 FAQ

-A: Comfortable shoes, please no high heels.
-You will be fitted out with a full flight suit and helmet.
+Please wear closed shoes—no high heels.
+You will be provided with a full flight suit and helmet.

-A: Yes as all adventure sports by law all riders are required to acknowledge Civil Aviation Regulation 262am.
-Safety, Weather and Unscheduled maintenance play a big part in our operation, as you may have to be rescheduled at short notice at no cost to JetRide Australia.
+All adventure sports by law all riders are required to acknowledge Civil Aviation Regulation 262am.
+Safety, Weather and Unscheduled maintenance play a big part in our operation, as you may have to be rescheduled at short notice at no cost to JetFlight

 CAR262AM